11 Reasons the USA & the World Will End Within the Next 100 Years

 • Cultural breakdown – Hierarchy and order

-• This also results in declining value for traditional authority, leadership, hierarchy, and will grow within all institutions ranging from federal government down to local and family units.
-Very similar to the breakdown of hegemony of the USA–I think they will coincide neatly.
+• This also results in declining value for traditional authority, leadership, and hierarchy will grow within all institutions ranging from the federal government down to local and family units.
+Very similar to the breakdown of the hegemony of the USA–I think they will coincide neatly.
 Contrary to common belief, anarchy is more likely in the near future than fascism or dictatorial control.

 • Unstable world